 The Mountain Hall and its slide were enjoyed by the future Emperors Nicholas I, Alexander II and Alexander III, all of whom played on the hill as children.
-The Emperors, even after they became adults, periodically slid down the mountain they had enjoyed as children.
+The Emperors, even after they became adults, periodically slid down the mountain along with other members of their family.
 For example, the educator of the future Alexander III S.A.
 Yuryevich wrote to his parents in 1847, after moving at the end of August from Peterhof to Tsarskoye Selo, anticipating “noisy games in the Mountain Hall”.

 A member of the aristocracy noted in her memoirs how Emperor Alexander II invited her to the Alexander Palace as a child and invited her to play on the wooden mountain.
 She noted that Alexander II who was then 50 years old at the time “himself, slid down with his grandson in his arms.”
 It is worth noting that this particular grandson was the future Emperor Nicholas II.

-The four daughters of Nicholas II and their brother Tsesarevich Alexei were the last of the August children who, played in the Mountain Hall.
+The four daughters of Nicholas II and their brother Tsesarevich Alexei were the last of the Imperial Children who played in the Mountain Hall.
 As in previous years, adults also entertained themselves on the slide with equal pleasure.
 In 1908, Lili Dehn, recalls riding with the Grand Duchesses “on the mountain slide, installed in one of the premises of the palace.
 We had fun for hours, getting great pleasure from the ride.
 I completely forgot that I was a married woman who was going to become a mother in a few months. ”

 PHOTO: In the 1930s. the ceremonial dresses of Empress Alexandra Feodorovna, the wife of Emperor Nicholas I, were exhibited in the Marble (Mountain) Hall